giaphuc427/shopee-crawler/README.md

 # shopee-crawler
 The DAGs is to crawl the information of the shops in the Shopee mall, [here](https://elixirschool.com/en/lessons/basics/basics/).
-This DAGs will return the list of below data into .xlsx file.
+This DAG will return the list of below data into .xlsx file.
 - Shop name
 - Number of products
 - Following